hbctraining/versioning_data_scripts/02_GitKraken.md

 <img src="img/2.new-viewing_readme_diff.png" width="700" align="center">

 When you click on the filename, you will see that these new lines of text appear; this lets us know that Git is able to see changes in your file but at the moment these changes haven’t been recorded in an official ‘snapshot’ of your repository.
-To do this we need to **add** and **commit** our changes, just as we did before.
+To do this we need to **add** (**stage**) and **commit** our changes, just as we did before.

 <img src="img/git-staging-area.png" width="700" align="center">